vectara/vectara-docs/www/docs/learn/metadata-search-filtering/overview.md

 ---
 id: filter-overview
-title: Overview
+title: Metadata Filters
+sidebar_title: Metadata Filters
 ---

 import {Config} from '@site/docs/definitions.md';

-Filter expressions are attached to queries, or, more formally, to its corpus keys, and serve to restrict the search to only the part of the corpus that matches the expression.
+Metadata filter expressions are attached to queries, or more formally, to their corpus keys.
+These filter expressions serve to restrict the search to only the part of the corpus that matches the expression.
 In both form and function, they are a simpler version of a `WHERE` clause's *search condition* in [ANSI SQL, see §7.6][1].

-An expression operates on the metadata attached to documents that are indexed in <Config v="names.product"/>.
-Because this metadata can be associated to either the entire document, or to specific parts within it, the *scope* must be explicitly specified for every metadata reference in the expression.
+A filter expression operates on the metadata attached to documents that are indexed in <Config v="names.product"/>.
+Because you can associate this metadata to either the entire document, or to specific parts within it, the *scope* must be explicitly specified for every metadata reference in the expression.
 Valid scopes are `doc.` and `part.`, for document and part-level metadata, respectively.

-To learn more about setting up metadata so that it can be filtered, have a look at the [filter attribute][4] section of the corpus creation documentation.
+To learn more about setting up filterable metadata review the [filter attribute][4] section of the corpus creation documentation.

-The expression below selects customer reviews in German with better than a 3-star rating.
+The following filter expression selects customer reviews in German with better than a 3-star rating.
 Note that while there is a single rating for the entire document, the detected language is set at the part level.